Brandon Johnson wins Chicago mayor’s race

 Even before the initial February election, polling had shown that the issue of crime and public safety weighed heavily on Chicago voters in a city that’s still grappling with higher levels of crime compared to before the COVID pandemic.

-Vallas, who placed first during this year’s initial February election, campaigned as a tough-on-crime candidate who called to have the Chicago police’s officer staffing increased, having cops on a more regular neighborhood beat and having more of a police presence on Chicago transit.
+Vallas, who placed first during this year’s initial February election, campaigned as a tough-on-crime candidate who called to have the Chicago police officer staffing increased, have cops on a more regular neighborhood beat and have more of a police presence on Chicago transit.

 Meanwhile, Johnson took a more initiatives-oriented approach to the issue of public safety.
 Though he advocated for the promotion and hiring of 200 more police detectives, he also spoke about doubling youth employment in the city to more than 60,000 summer jobs and creating an Office of Community Safety.